About

 Sartaaj

-Singer · Poet · Actor · Composer · PhD
+Singer · Poet · Actor · Composer · PhD Scholar

 Full Name Satinder Pal Singh

-Also Known As Satinder Sartaaj
+Also Known As Satinder Sartaaj, Dr. Sartaaj

 Genres Sufi, Punjabi Folk, Classical

-Instruments Vocals, Harmonium, Chimta
+Instruments Vocals, Harmonium, Chimta, Saaz-e-Sartaaj

 Education PhD in Sufi Singing — Panjab University